Grita/dressup/README.md

 or
 - Ctrl+Click linked items in the chat to preview them.

+- When previewing hairstyles, a list of available colors will be displayed in the chat.
+  Ctrl+Click colors to preview them or add `#color` to the ClassID/ClassName/Name.
+  Using `/dressup 12501#black` for example will show *Curvy Wave Twintail* in black.

 #### PS
 - You can only preview one (1) item at a time.
-- You can't preview hair styles nor lenses.
+- You can't preview lenses.
 - You can't preview incompatible items, like costumes for wrong class archetypes.